nocatchynamehere/ai-agent/SECURITY.md

 # 🔐 Security Policy

-## 📦 Project: AI Code Assistant + Legacy Code Refactor
+## 📦 Project Scope: AI Code Assistant & Legacy Refactor

 This project allows users to execute local Python files via a command-line AI assistant.
 To ensure safety, guardrails are in place to protect the executing environment from unintended or malicious behavior.
 However, **this project is not designed for running untrusted user input without additional sandboxing.**